makerdao/mips/MIPX/mip23.md

 ## Sentence Summary

-MIPX provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.
+MIP23 provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.

 ## Paragraph Summary

-MIPX provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.
+MIP23 provides a flexible and consistent structural framework for personnel working for MakerDAO within any domain.
 It defines two classes of roles, Domain Facilitators and Domain Contributors, and describes how they relate to one another.
 It also lays out guidelines for expansion into new domains, and how this should be defined under the MIPs framework.

 ## Component Summary

-**MIPXc1: Domain Structure**
+**MIP23c1: Domain Structure**
 Describes a consistent structure that can be used for any domain.

-**MIPXc2: Domain Facilitators**
+**MIP23c2: Domain Facilitators**
 Defines the domain facilitator role in general terms.

-**MIPXc3: Domain Contributors**
+**MIP23c3: Domain Contributors**
 Defines the domain contributor role in general terms.

-**MIPXc4: Domain Definition MIPs**
+**MIP23c4: Domain Definition MIPs**
 Suggests a template structure to be used to define specific instances of domain teams.

-**MIPXc5: Domain Structure Transitioning**
+**MIP23c5: Domain Structure Transitioning**
 Describes how MakerDAO will transition from the current domain team model to the new hierarchical domain structure.

 ## Motivation